Computing motivic zeta functions on log smooth models: Monoids

-is an isomorphism.
-In particular, if $M$ is sharp, then so is $M(d)^{\sat}$. \end{enumerate} \end{prop} \begin{proof} \eqref{it:rootfine} It is obvious that $M(d)$ is finitely generated.
+are isomorphisms.
+In particular, if $M$ is sharp, then so are $M(d)$ and $M(d)^{\sat}$. \end{enumerate} \end{prop} \begin{proof} \eqref{it:rootfine} It is obvious that $M(d)$ is finitely generated.
 It is also integral because we can apply the criteria of \cite[4.1]{kato-log} to the morphism $\N\to (1/d)\N$.

 \eqref{it:rootdiv} Assume that $d$ divides $\rho$.
 We may suppose that $M$ is sharp, because the morphism

 is an isomorphism by the universal properties of sharpification, coproduct and saturation.
 Let $m$ be an element of $M$ such that $\rho m=\varphi(1)$.
 Then so that $(\rho/d)m-\varphi_d(1/d)$ is a unit in $M(d)$ and $(\rho/d)m=\varphi_d(1/d)$ in $(M(d)^{\sat})^{\sharp}$.
 Using the universal properties of the coproduct, saturation and sharpification, together with the fact that $M$ is sharp and saturated, we obtain a morphism of monoids $(M(d)^{\sat})^{\sharp}\to M$ that sends the residue class of $\varphi_d(1/d)$ to $(\rho/d)m$ and that is inverse to $M\to (M(d)^{\sat})^{\sharp}$.
 It follows at once that